School-Based SLPs: A Language Processing Disorder - What It Is and How to Treat It

 Specific strategies to build a collaborative partnership with staff to support students with a Language Processing Disorder … Many practical and effective ways to help you incorporate your interventions into a variety of school settings and academic subjects

-- Receive an Extensive Digital Language Therapy Resource Handbook
+- Receive an Extensive Language Therapy Resource Handbook

-You'll leave with a detailed digital language therapy resource handbook packed with step-by-step activities, materials and resources designed to make your language therapy program more efficient and effective – whether you are providing face-to-face or online therapy
+You’ll leave with a detailed language therapy resource handbook packed with step-by-step activities, materials and resources designed to make your language therapy program more efficient and effective

 Outstanding Strategies You Can Use Immediately

-- Gather strategies for increased student language processing that can be used through teletherapy as well as in the classroom
+- Gather strategies for increased student language processing that can be used in the classroom as well as through teletherapy

 - Analyze signs and symptoms of a Language Processing Disorder – determine a profile of IQ and achievement often seen as a Language Processing Disorder